digitalronin/simple-storage-dapp/README.md

 ## TODO

+- Display current message for unconnected users (currently, they see "undefined" until they connect their wallet)
 - Use a modal to force user to connect wallet
 - Prompt the user to switch to a supported chain
 - Disconnect if the user switches accounts in their wallet